music dictionary : As - As

 assuefare(Italian) to accustom

-assuefarsi(Italian) get used to
+assuefarsi(Italian) to get used to

-assujettir(French) subject, subdue
+assujettir(French) to subject, to subdue

-assujettir à(French) subject to
+assujettir à(French) to subject to

-assumare(Italian) assume, engage
+assumare(Italian) to assume, to engage

-assumare informazioni(Italian) make enquiries
+assumare informazioni(Italian) to make enquiries

 assumer(French) to assume